 - You should be in your first job or have an offer letter from an employer.

-- Or, you will be able to evidence that you’ve been a full-time journalist for less than two years, although you might have been employed via more than one fixed term contract.
+- Or, you will be able to provide evidence that you’ve been a full-time journalist for less than two years, although you might have been employed via more than one fixed term contract.

 - Or, if you’re starting your career as a freelance, you’ll need to prove you earn your main income from journalism and you’ll also need to provide evidence of your work.